 A new virus outbreak has the world on high alert.
 Here’s what you should know.

 In an unprecedented effort to control the spread of a new virus, the Chinese government has closed off the city of Wuhan, restricting the movements of its more than 11 million citizens.
-So far, according to official WHO reports as of January 20, the novel coronavirus, called 2019-nCoV, has sickened 282 people and led to 6 deaths and those numbers are quickly increasing.
+So far, according to official WHO reports as of February 25, the novel coronavirus, called COVID-19, has sickened more than 80,000 people worldwide, including China, and led to 2,666 deaths in China and 34 outside of China.
+Those numbers are quickly increasing.

 Michigan Medicine’s experts weigh in on what’s known about the virus currently: